phil-gab99/IFT2015-Devoir1/README.md

 ## Running the application

-This application can be run from the command line/terminal using the command:
+This application uses a third-party library which can be found [here](https://github.com/stleary/JSON-java).
+It will be necessary to have a **lib** directory inside which there will be the *json-java.jar* file which this application depends upon.
+It can be run from the command line/terminal using the command:
 ```
 java -jar lindenmayer.jar file.json iterations
 ```
 where the first argument *file.json* is any *json* file path with the necessary information to construct an L-System, and the second argument specifies the number of iterations to take over the specified axiom in the *json* file which is the starting sequence before beginning to draw the end result.
+Two PostScript files will be produced from this action which consist of applying both turtle types over the specified *json* file.

 If running on a windows machine, one can run the following ghostscript command to convert an *.eps* file to a *.pdf*: